naresh1012/CFD-Projects/README.md

 ### Processing
 * Solvers are selected based on simulation requirements
-* Turbulence Models are selected
+* Turbulence Models are selected based on simulation requirement--> typically k-epsilon
-* Time Step size selected (for transient simulations)
+* Select Time Step using Courant-Freidrichs-Lewy(CFL) criterion(for transient simulations)
-* Monitoring values of residuals and variables of interest
+* Monitor values of residuals and variables of interest

+### Post-Processing
+* Observe velocity distribution by using **Paraview**
+* Obtain forces and torques acting on drones from simulation
+* Validate results by using research papers to compare

-### Post
+### Next Steps
+1. Obtain moment of inertia of drone about each global axia(x, y and z)
+2. Use angular kinematics equations to calculate the angular acceleration drone experiences due to the torque.
+3. Calculate degrees of rotation about each axis, θ, using angular acceleration
+4. Rotate the drone accordingly and repeat the same steps for the simulations using the new orientation

+### Workflow of FEA Simulations

-## Current Features
+## Completed work
-Steady State Simulations of Coaxial Drone
+* Steady State Simulations of a model of DJI Mavic Pro

-## Upcoming Features
+* Static Stress Analysis of a DJI Mavic Pro model
+* Modal Analysis of DJI Mavic Pro Model

 ## How to Contribute
+* Research for validation cases for CFD and FEA simulations for drones
+* Complete Mesh independence study for drones
+* Complete Source codes for Steady State CFD simulations of Coaxial Drone
+* Complete Source code for Stress and Model Analysis of Coaxial Drone